Biodiversity

 POSCO’s initiative to restore the marine ecosystem by creating Triton Sea Forests has gained international acclaim.
 In 2023, POSCO was honored as the first Asian company to win the Environmental Innovation Category at the International Corporate Citizenship Conference (ICCC).

-In April 2024, POSCO will enter into an agreement with the Ministry of Oceans and Fisheries to create sea forests aimed at enhancing Blue Carbon6) and fisheries resources, fostering a sustainable marine environment.
-The plan includes establishing new sea forests in Mopo-ri and Gupyeong 1-ri within the year
+In April 2024, POSCO will enter into an agreement with the Ministry of Oceans and Fisheries to create sea forests aimed at enhancing Blue Carbon6)and fisheries resources, fostering a sustainable marine environment.
+The plan includes establishing new sea forests in Mopo-ri and Gupyeong 1-ri within the year.

 6)Carbon absorbed by coastal ecosystems (such as seagrasses, seaweeds, mangrove forests, and wetlands)

-Installation of Triton artificial reefs
+nstallation of Triton artificial reefs

 Triton artificial reefs fostering a sea forest

-partnership to establish sea forests
+Signing ceremony for the public-private partnership to establish sea forests

 Ulleungdo Sea Forest Seaweed Biomass Changes